vicente-priego-aviles/booking-travel-services/README.md

 #### Authomatic startup of dockers ⚙️
 We have included the possibility of starting the dockers with only one command.
 The precondition is to have started the message broker (either RabbitMQ or Kafka) and then run the following command.
-<pre>$ docker compose up service-registry api-gateway flight-service hotel-service car-service payment-service</pre>
+<pre>$ docker compose up service-registry api-gateway flight-service hotel-service car-service payment-service -d</pre>
 With this, with the defined docker-compose dependencies, all the microservice will start.
-In case you want a detached startup, use the option "-d" to detach the terminal.
-You will then be able to access the logs using:
+To monitor when all dockers are "healthy" refresh the following command to get the status:
+<pre>$ docker ps</pre>

+You can access the logs of a container using the following command, that will attach the terminal to "follow" the new logs:
 <pre>$ docker logs -f docker_name</pre>
 <br />

 #### Manual startup of dockers 👨‍🔧
-Now, we start the Service Registry microservice, so that the following microservices can register in the Eureka Server hold in that docker:
+Now, we start the Service Registry microservice (this microservice contains an Eureka Server for the auto discovery of endpoints using application names instead of IPs addresses):
 <pre>$ docker start service-registry -a</pre>
 <b>ONLY</b> when we see in the logs the project ended, we start the API Gateway that will be the front door for all the client HTTP requests:
 <pre>$ docker start api-gateway -a</pre>